rse-council/researchsoftware.org/_posts/2018-04-23-int-rsel-workshop.md

 There was a focus on improving RSE international web presence and communication.
 This international RSE website was created as well as one for the fledgling Nordic RSE association.
 Plans were made for future collaboration between RSE leaders with further meetings or sessions planned at relevant upcoming conferences.
 A Wikipedia entry for Research Software Engineering was written and participants contributed to the effort to establish a research computing Q&A site on Stack Exchange - both of these efforts are seeking further contributors.
 The UK RSE Slack has been dropped the "UK" branding to serve as an international discussion platform.

 One group tackled the desire to share resources to help make the case for the value of RSEs by designing and setting up a repository for an international RSE “evidence bank” (watch this space).
 Several discussion groups drafted blog posts and the first of these is now published: [How to set up a national RSE association](https://researchsoftware.org/2018/04/18/how-to-setup.html).
-The interest in comparing RSE group operating models yielded a survey to gather information that is currently open.
+A [survey on RSE group operating models](https://goo.gl/forms/nPZeP1osHXw44anr2) is currently open to gather information that can be shared to help people start and grow RSE groups.

 ## Inspiration for the future